Our Top Discoveries From globalFEST 2018

 - from Axis Of Solitude

-He's long gone been called the "Bob Dylan of Iran," but there's no one who does quite what singer, songwriter, and setar lute player Mohsen Namjoo does: a clever melange of Persian classical singing and instrumental music with theatrical, rock-inflected bays and yowls.
+He's long been called the "Bob Dylan of Iran," but there's no one who does quite what singer, songwriter, and setar lute player Mohsen Namjoo does: a clever melange of Persian classical singing and instrumental music with theatrical, rock-inflected bays and yowls.

+This trio connects the dots between the musical styles — and often-tragic histories — of three points in the French-speaking world: Guadeloupe in the Caribbean (an overseas region of France), New Orleans and Paris.
+But the music is buoyant, in a raucous, rollicking setup of guitar, voice, sousaphone and drums.

+On paper, this shouldn't really work: Afro-Cuban music, hip-hop, dancehall, cumbia and classical flute.
+But thanks to La Dame Blanche's serious musical chops, the "Woman in White" from Havana (by way of Paris) pulls off this stylistic hat-trick with outsized swagger and style.

 Ava Rocha